We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cost-effectiveness.
 Online therapy can be cheaper than in-person visits, and most health insurances cover part of the cost.

 - Eliminates geographical barriers.
 If your ideal therapist resides in another state or country, you can still get treatment with them as long as they’re licensed in the state you live in.

 - Comfort.
 Some people might find it easier to open up to a therapist when they’re in the privacy and comfort of their own home.

 - Safety.
 With the ongoing COVID-19 pandemic, telehealth eliminates the risk of potential exposure.

 Who might be a good candidate for online therapy?

 Anyone who is willing to listen, focus, and is committed to bettering their mental health will benefit from online therapy.

 However, someone with mental health conditions that need more direct management, such as schizophrenia or psychosis, might need immediate, face-to-face intervention.
-Online therapy may not be beneficial for someone with schizophrenia because it might exacerbate the feeling of being secretly watched.
+Online therapy might not be beneficial for someone with schizophrenia, because it might exacerbate the feeling of being secretly watched.